-The USU Spring Runoff Conference is held annually to provide a forum for interdisciplinary sharing and exchange of ideas on water-related issues in Utah and the Intermountain Region extending to all aspects of water science, ecology, policy, engineering, and management.
-The next Spring Runoff Conference will be March 28-29, 2017 at the USU Eccles Conference Center.
+The USU Spring Runoff Conference is held nearly annually to provide a forum for interdisciplinary sharing and exchange of ideas on water-related issues in Utah and the Intermountain Region extending to all aspects of water science, ecology, policy, engineering, and management.
+The next Spring Runoff Conference will be Tuesday March 29, 2022 at the USU Eccles Conference Center.
+Poster and abstract submissions will be accepted starting January 15, 2022 and information on how to submit will come in January.
+We look forward to your participation!

 HydroShare is a collaborative website being developed for better access to data and models in the hydrologic sciences by a team led by USU Professor David Tarboton with a grant from the National Science Foundation.